-Together, these projects are predicted to reduce average annual CSO volume to Alewife Brook by 85% (from 50 million gallons in 1997 to 7.3 million gallons), reduce the frequency of discharges from 63 times a year to seven times a year on average, eliminate discharges at two CSO outfalls, and bring the remaining CSO outfalls into compliance with Class B ("fishable/swimmable") water quality standards 98% of the time.
+Together, these projects are predicted to reduce average annual CSO volume to Alewife Brook by 85% (from 50 million gallons in 1997 to 7.3 million gallons), reduce the frequency of discharges from 63 times a year to seven times a year on average, eliminate discharges at two CSO outfalls, in addition to several outfalls closed by the City of Somerville in the 1980s and 1990s, and bring the remaining CSO outfalls into compliance with Class B ("fishable/swimmable") water quality standards 98% of the time.
 Work already completed by MWRA, Cambridge and Somerville has significantly reduced the number of CSO events and the total volume discharged annually to the brook.
-The ongoing work is in addition to sewer separation work completed by the City of Somerville in the 1980s and 1990s that closed several other CSO outfalls.